philiphuvalocity/TechTest/README.md

 If you are going to use the existing framework, please check the blow steps, otherwise pls go to the Test Cases No.1 directly
 1. install nodejs LTS (https://nodejs.org/en/)
 2. clone the repo
-3. using any terminal to run npm ci to install the dependencies
+3. using the bash terminal to run `npm ci` to install the dependencies
-4. to run the sample test as login pls using the command npm run e2e
+4. to run the sample test pls using the command `npm run e2e` from bash terminal

 if you have problems on the driver version pls check the line 7 from wdio.conf.js file if you have problems on headless mode, pls check the line 74 from wdio.conf.js file